-If you are a publisher interested in becoming a CDC client, please contact Don Linn (firstname.lastname@example.org)
+If you are a publisher interested in becoming a CDC client, please contact Saleem Dhamee (firstname.lastname@example.org)

 History of Chicago Distribution Center

 The Chicago Distribution Center was founded in 1966 to serve the needs of the University of Chicago Press Book and Journal Divisions in warehousing and distributing their publications.
-In 1991, CDC began offering its comprehensive services - warehousing, customer service, business services, order fulfillment, returns management, collection, and all attendant information technology - to other university presses.
+In 1991, CDC began offering its comprehensive services—warehousing, customer service, business services, order fulfillment, returns management, collection, and all attendant information technology—to other university presses.
 The University of Tennessee Press was the first CDC client.
-By the middle of 2006, the CDC was serving more than fifty publishers.
+Today, the Chicago Distribution Center serves more than 120 publishers.

 Any university press may use the services of the BiblioVault, a repository and file services department for digital book files that is a unit of the University of Chicago Press.
 The files that are printed at the CDC digital printing center are maintained at the BiblioVault and automatically downloaded to the digital printing center when CPUB triggers a print run.